-Due to the months that I’ve spent teaching in Poland, staying in hotels way off the beaten path and in the homes of Polish people, I’ve been able to sample so much foodie goodness that it’s safe to say I kinda know what I’m talking about when it comes to traditional Polish food!
+Due to the months that I’ve spent teaching in Poland, staying way off the beaten path in tiny villages that are impossible to pronounce, I’ve been able to sample so many Polish dishes that it’s safe to say I kinda know what I’m talking about when it comes to Polish food!

 So, what is traditional Polish food like?

-Ingredients that are seemingly a mismatch (herring and cream? raw beef and pickles?) actually go surprisingly well together, and the phrase ‘don’t knock it until you’ve tried it!’ could have been invented for Polish cuisine.
+Ingredients that are seemingly a mismatch (herring and cream? raw beef and pickles?) actually go surprisingly well together, and the phrase ‘don’t knock it until you’ve tried it!’ could have been invented for weird Polish food!

-So, with that said, let’s take a look at my list of must-try traditional Polish foods!
+So, with that said, let’s take a look at the traditional Polish food that you simply have to try!

-18 Traditional Polish Foods You Have to Try
+18 Foods from Poland You Simply Have to Try!

 1. Befsztyk tatarski (beef tartare)